DeNA/mobilize-base/README.md

 Special Thanks
 --------------

-* Al Thompson and Sagar Mehta for awesome design advice and discussions.
+* Al Thompson and Sagar Mehta for awesome design advice and discussions
+* Elliott Clark for enlightening me to the wonders of Resque
+* Bob Colner for pointing me to google-drive-ruby when I tried to reinvent the wheel
+* ngmoco:) and DeNA Global for supporting and adopting the Mobilize platform

 [google_drive_ruby]: https://github.com/gimite/google-drive-ruby
 [resque]: https://github.com/defunkt/resque